 Last week I gave more info about what else you can do, here’s a quick summary:

-- Go the humble superfoods like garlic, mushrooms, citrus and other fruits and veges that are rich in vitamin C. Find out more.
+- Go the humble superfoods like garlic, mushrooms, citrus and other fruits and veggies that are rich in vitamin C. Find out more.

-- Avoid alcohol, sugar, caffeine, go to bed and get plenty of sleep.
+- Go to bed and get plenty of sleep.

 - Try to reduce your stress levels.